Ludwig Wittgenstein: Early life

-The children were baptized as Catholics, received formal Catholic instruction, and were raised in an exceptionally intense environment.
+Wittgenstein and his siblings were brought up in the Roman Catholic faith of their mother.
 The family was at the centre of Vienna's cultural life; Bruno Walter described the life at the Wittgensteins' palace as an "all-pervading atmosphere of humanity and culture".
 Karl was a leading patron of the arts, commissioning works by Auguste Rodin and financing the city's exhibition hall and art gallery, the Secession Building.
 Gustav Klimt painted a portrait of Wittgenstein's sister Margaret for her wedding, and Johannes Brahms and Gustav Mahler gave regular concerts in the family's numerous music rooms.
-Ludwig had intense blue eyes, according to philosopher Peter Hacker, who knew some people who met him, as no colour photos were taken of him.
+According to John King, Wittgenstein "was always immaculately neat and tidy, small of stature and with piercing blue eyes under a shock of curly hair."

 Wittgenstein, who valued precision and discipline, never considered contemporary classical music acceptable.
 He said to his friend Drury in 1930:

 Music came to a full stop with Brahms; and even in Brahms I can begin to hear the noise of machinery.

 Ludwig Wittgenstein himself had absolute pitch, and his devotion to music remained vitally important to him throughout his life; he made frequent use of musical examples and metaphors in his philosophical writings, and he was unusually adept at whistling lengthy and detailed musical passages.
-He also learnt to play the clarinet in his 30s.
+He was known as a amazing whistler, a talent he developed as a boy while his brothers played instruments as children.
+Wittgenstein would give tips to other whistlers if they were off tune.
+He learnt to play the clarinet in his 30s.
 A fragment of music (three bars), composed by Wittgenstein, was discovered in one of his 1931 notebooks, by Michael Nedo, director of the Wittgenstein Institute in Cambridge.